chipcullen/chipcullen_com/src/posts/colorosetta-the-extension.md

 You can install the extension right in VS Code - just look up "ColoRosetta" in the extension area.

 I really enjoy using it.
-If you find it useful - please leave a comment below!
+I hope you do too!